uinb/galois/README.md

 Galois works as the prover(a.k.a Proof of Matches) component of [Fusotao](https://github.com/uinb/fusotao).
 The version without `fusotao` feature enabled can be used for building a high performance exchange with broker(refer to [Guide to implement a broker](#)).
 Buttttt, we *strongly* recommend you shall hire an expert before you do the business, seriously.

+NOTICE: From v0.4.0, we don't supporting running Galois in the standalone mode.

 ## Getting Started